Village Housing Handbook

 Entry and, if necessary, subsequent search by a University official may occur for a number of reasons.
 Examples include:

-• When there exists reasonable suspicion that a violation of University policy or law is being committed, or has been committed; and/or that a delay in such entry would endanger the health and safety of the resident, residential community, or property, or result in the probable destruction of material relating to the violation.
+- When there exists reasonable suspicion that a violation of University policy or law is being committed, or has been committed; and/or that a delay in such entry would endanger the health and safety of the resident, adjoining residential community, or property, or result in the potential destruction of material relating to the violation.

 Where possible, notice of intent to enter a residence will be given to the resident in advance.
 However, advance notice of entry may not be practical when emergencies arise.